GrantMeStrength/retro/rust/intro.md

 ## Installing Rust

 [Piece of cake](https://www.rust-lang.org/tools/install).
 A single command line operation for almost all OSs.
+If there is a scary looking error message when compilation is first attempted, maybe try ```xcode-select --install```.

 ## Cargo